 FIGURE LEGENDS:

-Figure 1 – A) shows the structure of skeletal muscle and B) shows the structure of the sarcomere, the smallest contractile unit.
+Figure 1 – Schematic depiction and (electron microscopy) images of a skeletal muscle and its morphology.
+A) shows the structure of skeletal muscle and B) shows the structure of the sarcomere, the smallest contractile unit.
 These schematic images are adapted from Servier Medical Art.
 C) shows an image of a single muscle fiber, and D) shows an electron microscopy image of a muscle fiber revealing myofibrillar damage as well as preserved myofibrillar ultrastructure.

-Figure 2 – A) A myofibril mounted at slack length between the glass fiber needles coated with shellac as seen through a 40X objective.
+Figure 2 – Images showing a mounted myofibril, Ɵ-glass alignment and piezo mounting needle.
+A) A myofibril mounted at slack length between the glass fiber needles coated with shellac as seen through a 40X objective.
 B) Images of the position of the Ɵ-glass relative to the myofibril (highlighted with the white ovals) as seen through a 10X objective.
 (TOP) Aligned to the top channel (relaxing solution, pCa 9.0); (BOTTOM) Aligned to the bottom channel (activating solution, pCa 4.5) to perfuse the myofibril with calcium and induce contraction.
 C) Schematic depictions of the position of the Ɵ-glass relative to the myofibril.
 (TOP) Aligned with the top channel (relaxing solution, pCa 9.0); (BOTTOM) Aligned with the bottom channel (activating solution, pCa 4.5) to perfuse the myofibril with calcium and induce contraction.
 D) Mounting needle attached to the carbon rod of the piezo holder.

-Figure 3 – Schematic representation of the setup (bottom left) nd part of the tissue flow chamber.
+Figure 3 – Schematic representation of the setup. (bottom left) End part of the tissue flow chamber.
 In dark blue the tissue flow chamber made out of aluminum and in white the cavity in which the force probe and theta glass are shown in position; (center) myofibril attached between two glass fiber mounting needles attached to the force probe and piezo length motor.
 The theta glass is aligned with the myofibril.
 The theta glass can move up and down to expose the myofibril to the calcium solution. (right) The cantilever force probe in close-up.
 Indicated are the cavity size (or Fabry-Pérot cavity) d, reflection interfaces A, B and C and an example of a light wave emitted by the laser (red).
 The cantilever is mounted on the shoulder of the ferrule.
 The fiber that carries the laser from the interferometer exits the ferrule at the tip of the cantilever.
-A glass mounting fiber is fixed on the cantilever using wax. (top left) The interferometer analyses the interferometer signal which is transmitted to the .
+A glass mounting fiber is fixed on the cantilever using wax. (top left) The interferometer (see Table of Materials) analyses the interferometer signal which is transmitted to the system controller software (see Table of Materials).